Leon7702/lunarfit/README.md

 ## Local dev servers

-You can set up the front- and backend including the database using [Docker](https://docs.docker.com/engine/install/) and the `docker-compose.yml`.
+You can set up the backend including the database using [Docker](https://docs.docker.com/engine/install/) and the `docker-compose.yml`.

 ``` sh
 docker compose up -d --build